 How are attackers compromising hospitals and healthcare networks?

-In the underground markets (sometimes referred to as darkweb), Public health Information (PHI) data sells at higher prices compared to PII (Personal Identifiable Information) making it a lucrative opportunity for Cybercriminals.
-It is one of the reasons healthcare is now the biggest target for cyber attacks.
+In the underground markets (sometimes referred to as darkweb), Public health Information (PHI) data sells at higher prices compared to PII (Personal Identifiable Information), making it a lucrative opportunity for Cybercriminals.
+It is one of the reasons the healthcare industry is now the biggest target for cyber attacks.

-Apart from phishing campaigns, almost all the attack vectors utilised by cybercriminals target at internet-facing digital assets of an organisation.
-Attackers target vulnerable and unmonitored internet-facing assets to gain a foothold on the healthcare organisations’ network quickly.
+Apart from phishing campaigns, almost all the attack vectors utilised by cybercriminals target the internet-facing digital assets of an organisation.
+Attackers target vulnerable and unmonitored internet-facing assets to quickly gain a foothold on the healthcare organisations’ network.
+This makes it easier to connect and carry out further activities per various CKC stages.

 In recent years, the following weaknesses have been exploited heavily by organised crime groups: